rozhnev/Phonon-Framework/docs/0_getting-started/3_migration.md

 });
 ```

-In some situations, it may be useful to listen to certain events that affect all pages.
+In some situations, it may be useful to listen to certain events that affect **all pages**.
+For this, we use the `*` selector.

 ```js
 pager.getPage('*').addEvents({